 - Code node extracts

-itemsand checks count - IF node:
+itemsand checks the count - IF node:

 pageand loop back to the HTTP Request

-- Pros: Stable across data changes, no gaps or duplicates
+Pros: stable across data changes, no gaps or duplicates.

 // Extract next cursor from API response